wjwwen/timeseries/timeseries_class.md

 - Both time series and cross sectional
 - "Return of the stock is a function of the time series"

-> Conditional variation is a function of time T
+### Conditional variation is a function of time T
->> ARCH: model volatility by using historical error terms squared
+ARCH: model volatility by using historical error terms squared

-> What does Jarque-Bera test show?
+### What does Jarque-Bera test show? <br>
-The Jarque-Bera test is a goodness-of-fit test that determines whether or not sample data have skewness and kurtosis that matches a normal distribution
+Goodness-of-fit test that determines whether or not sample data have skewness and kurtosis that matches a normal distribution.

-> Kurtosis is the first moment of the standardised error term
+Kurtosis is the first moment of the standardised error term

+### OLS, not Maximum Likelihood Method
-> Maximum Likelihood Method cannot be used here as you need to know the distribution!
+Maximum Likelihood Method cannot be used here as you need to know the distribution!
 OLS does not need to know the distribution

-> An F-test is any statistical test in which the test statistic has an F-distribution under the null hypothesis.
-It is most often used when comparing statistical models that have been fitted to a data set, in order to identify the model that best fits the population from which the data were sampled.
+### F-distribution under the null hypothesis
+It is most often used when comparing statistical models that have been fitted to a data set, in order to identify the model that best fits the population from which the data were sampled. <br>
 Ho: B1 = B2 = B3 = 0 <br>
 If null hypothesis is true, <br> y = b0 + u <br>
-Model becomes the simplest model..
+Model becomes the simplest model...
 No linear r/s

-> Y noise = random = good model
+### Y noise = random = good model

-### Week 2 and 3: Univariate Time Series Modeling and Forecasting
+# Week 2 and 3: Univariate Time Series Modeling and Forecasting
 > • Introduction <br>
 • Moving Average Processes <br>
 • Autoregressive Processes <br>